November 22, 2024

 It’s also the actor’s job to audition for roles, regardless of having an agent or manager.
 The more you audition, the more you work.
 And the more you work, the better connected you get, enhancing your opportunities to find – or be found- by a rep. It is a numbers game.

-A talent showcase that you pay to participate in is a form of audition you pay for – and it looks like a scam.
+A talent showcase you pay to participate in is a form of audition you pay for – and it looks like a scam.
 Auditioning legitimately must always be free because it is a job interview: You don’t pay your potential employer to interview you for a job, do you?

 [Read also: Is talent enough for an acting career?]

-Talent Showcases are like Paying to Audition
+Reason #2: Talent Showcases are like Paying to Audition

 Agents and managers make a commission from jobs they help actors book and contracts they help negotiate.
 Any other way money comes out of an actor’s pocket and into a rep’s wallet is likely illegitimate.